manweichan/SatLib/README.md

 This tutorial assumes working knowledge of the terminal with [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 There are many [resources](https://www.makeuseof.com/tag/beginners-guide-mac-terminal/) online to learn from if you need.
 You should also have a working version of python, or you can download it [here](https://www.python.org/downloads/).
 This tutorial was tested using python 3.7.3

+Draft documentation is under `docs/_build/html/index.html`, which you can open in your browser.

 ## Initialize Git
 Begin by moving to a directory that you want to work in and initialize git if needed `git init`